 Yes.
-At Integrated Dermatology of Waterbury, you can meet with Dr. Cheng, a board-certified dermatologist who provides the most innovative psoriasis treatments.
-After evaluating your skin and talking with you about your psoriasis symptoms, Dr. Cheng can get you started on treatment, which may include:
+At Integrated Dermatology of Waterbury, you can meet with a board-certified dermatologist who provides the most innovative psoriasis treatments.
+After evaluating your skin and talking with you about your psoriasis symptoms, our doctor can get you started on treatment, which may include:

 You may also be a candidate for biologic drugs.
 This advanced type of psoriasis treatment, given via injections or intravenous (IV) infusion, involves targeting a very specific part of your immune system.

 Biologics block your T-cell function, as well as certain proteins, so your psoriasis symptoms gradually start to improve.
-In any case, Dr. Cheng spends time evaluating you to ensure you’re getting the best type of psoriasis treatment for your specific condition.
+In any case, our doctor spends time evaluating you to ensure you’re getting the best type of psoriasis treatment for your specific condition.

 Before struggling with psoriasis another day, book an evaluation at Integrated Dermatology of Waterbury.
 Request an appointment online, or call the clinic directly to book your psoriasis exam.